We currently have upward of 150 pupils participating in the D of E Award.

-The expeditions took place in September and were mainly in Upper Deeside, the Invercauld/ Linn of Dee/ Derry Lodge area, with a few expeditions also taking place closer to home in Glen Tanar.
-All expeditions were a success and saw our pupils really delving deep to overcome the physical challenges of completing significant distances with a large and heavy rucksack.
-As well as the physical challenges, the groups showed impressive teamwork skills, supporting and encouraging each other as well as creating some exemplary camp cooking (in most cases!!).
-With the expeditions now over it is time to fill in the details for the other three areas of the award and start to get the other sections signed off.
+The routes were mainly in Upper Deeside, the Invercauld/ Linn of Dee/ Derry Lodge area, with a few expeditions also taking place closer to home in Glen Tanar.
+All expeditions were a success and saw our pupils working to overcome the physical challenges of completing significant distances with a large and heavy rucksack.
+As well as the physical challenges, the groups showed impressive teamwork skills, supporting and encouraging each other as well as creating some exemplary camp cooking.

 The Award consists of three levels; Bronze, Silver and Gold.
 Participants must be aged between 14 & 25.
 Whatever activity is undertaken is assessed and then recorded online on the eDofE platform.
 This provides a record of achievements, effort and progress.